-Cook County, which taxes vapor products at $1.50 per unit, plus 20 cents per milliliter of e-liquid, is currently among them.
+North Carolina, which taxes vapor products at 5 cents per milliliter of e-liquid, is currently among them.

 Vapor products, such as electronic cigarettes and vaping pens, allow users to inhale nicotine, but not with the combustion and tar that come from smoking conventional cigarettes.
 Nine states, the District of Columbia and several local jurisdictions levy such vaping taxes.

 The taxing method can come in different forms.
 Some jurisdictions levy a percentage of the wholesale value of the product, and others base their taxes on milliliters of e-liquid.

 Seven states are in the process of enacting taxes on vaping – Connecticut, New Mexico, Washington, Illinois, Nevada, Vermont and New York.